jonessarae/process_maxquant/README.md

 The columns are separated by a TAB.

-There must be one timepoint that is shared between the two mixes.
+There must be one timepoint that is shared between the two mixes, M1 and M2.
 In this case, it is M1_L and M2_L.

+An example, *info.txt*, is provided.

 ## Files generated